 One of the things that I love most about travelling is the chance to discover new cuisines.
 Indonesian food is the perfect blend of spicy, punchy flavours that make for a delicious meal.
 Interested in Balinese cuisine or travelling to Bali and want to know what to expect?
 Here’s my Bali food guide, complete with recipes for you to try at home

 How much do you know about Indonesian food?
 If it’s anything at all, you knew more than I did before my first trip to Bali eight years ago.
-I’d booked a last-minute flight from Singapore after hearing rave reviews from pretty much everyone I’d met in Southeast Asia during my travels.
+I’d booked a last-minute flight from Vietnam after hearing rave reviews from pretty much everyone I’d met in Southeast Asia during my travels.

 I found myself on an island filled with beautiful beaches, incredible temples, hidden waterfalls and a cuisine full of punchy flavours, heat and spice.

 If I fell in love with the country (and clearly I did, I’m in Bali once again for a month during the rainy season as we speak), I certainly couldn’t get enough of the food.